 The city is aglow after dark, and the nightlife in Busan is alive and well.
 There is much to be discovered in Busan by night with panoramic views, bustling markets, towers that shine, deluxe entertainment options, trendy music, luxurious spas, popular clubs, and even a casino in Haeundae.

 If you’re wondering what to do in Busan at night, our city guide below offers some ideas on where to go and how to get there:

-Here you can find our detailed guide about the best places to stay in Busan.
+- Here you can find our detailed guide about the best places to stay in Busan.
 However, Busan has a lot of nice Airbnb’s too.
-If this is the first time you will be staying in an Airbnb, you can enjoy a great discount by signing up through this link.

 1. Visit Illumia Park